-2) ELA/Reading teachers utilize assessment platform(s) for reviewing student reading /writing data and guiding instruction (ongoing progress monitoring)
+6) ELA/Reading teachers utilize assessment platform(s) for reviewing student reading /writing data and guiding instruction (ongoing progress monitoring)

-3)All Reading teachers will implement high quality reading intervention through district provided resource curriculum and regular unit standards mastery assessments for all scholars to increase rate of learning growth.
+7)All Reading teachers will implement high quality reading intervention through district provided resource curriculum and regular unit standards mastery assessments for all scholars to increase rate of learning growth.

-4. Teachers meet in a Professional Learning Community (PLC) at least once per month to review student work in order to determine to what degree students are making progress with benchmarks because of the use of complex tasks.
+8) Teachers meet in a Professional Learning Community (PLC) at least once per month to review student work in order to determine to what degree students are making progress with benchmarks because of the use of complex tasks.
 Additionally, teachers will plan remediation by evaluating student data from Reading programs and classroom assessment to determine student individual needs to improve learning gains.
-5) Administrators will monitor and support the use of grade level task and text alignment and provide feedback to support teacher growth.
+9) Administrators will conduct walkthroughs to monitor implementation of the strategies provided at the training.

-6..
-Administrators will monitor district approved reading program data in ELA and Reading and provide feedback to support teacher growth.
+10) Administrators will monitor district approved reading program data in ELA and Reading and provide feedback to support teacher growth.

-- 7. Build the capacity of scholars' academic language understanding and utilization - 8.
-Provide materials and supplies
+11) Build the capacity of scholars' academic language understanding and utilization